 Senior Executive, U.S. Programming

-Senior Executive, CALEE and Asia Programs
+Senior Executive, International Programs

-Sarah Halfman is a compassionate international relief and development professional with more than 18 years of program management experience overseeing multicultural teams and navigating the complexities of working with stakeholders in a myriad of cultural and political contexts.
+Sarah is a compassionate international relief and development professional with more than 18 years of program management experience overseeing multicultural teams and navigating the complexities of working with stakeholders in a myriad of cultural and political contexts.
 Before joining Holt, Sarah served in a number of roles, including senior leadership roles in Latin America and East Africa where she was responsible for managing diverse and innovative portfolios slated for growth as well as supporting global, regional and country-level strategic planning processes from design and implementation to monitoring and evaluation.
 In her role at Holt, Sarah is responsible for program performance and quality, ensuring our teams implement high-impact programs that lead to transformational change for children and families in the communities we serve.

-Senior Executive of International Adoption
+Senior Executive, International Adoption